Azure/bicep-types-az/generated/cdn/microsoft.cdn/2019-12-31/types.md

 * **provisioningState**: string (ReadOnly): Provisioning status of the origin group.
 * **resourceState**: 'Active' | 'Creating' | 'Deleting' | string (ReadOnly): Resource status of the origin group.
 * **responseBasedOriginErrorDetectionSettings**: [ResponseBasedOriginErrorDetectionParameters](#responsebasedoriginerrordetectionparameters): The JSON object that contains the properties to determine origin health using real requests/responses.
 This property is currently not supported.
-* **trafficRestorationTimeToHealedOrNewEndpointsInMinutes**: int: Time in minutes to shift the traffic to the endpoint gradually when an unhealthy endpoint comes healthy or a new endpoint is added.
+* **trafficRestorationTimeToHealedOrNewEndpointsInMinutes**: int {minValue: 0, maxValue: 50}: Time in minutes to shift the traffic to the endpoint gradually when an unhealthy endpoint comes healthy or a new endpoint is added.
 Default is 10 mins.
 This property is currently not supported.

 ## OriginProperties
 ### Properties
 * **enabled**: bool: Origin is enabled for load balancing or not
 * **hostName**: string: The address of the origin.
 Domain names, IPv4 addresses, and IPv6 addresses are supported.This should be unique across all origins in an endpoint.
-* **httpPort**: int: The value of the HTTP port.
+* **httpPort**: int {minValue: 1, maxValue: 65535}: The value of the HTTP port.
 Must be between 1 and 65535.
-* **httpsPort**: int: The value of the HTTPS port.
+* **httpsPort**: int {minValue: 1, maxValue: 65535}: The value of the HTTPS port.
 Must be between 1 and 65535.
 * **originHostHeader**: string: The host header value sent to the origin with each request.
 If you leave this blank, the request hostname determines this value.
 Azure CDN origins, such as Web Apps, Blob Storage, and Cloud Services require this host header value to match the origin hostname by default.
 If endpoint uses multiple origins for load balancing, then the host header at endpoint is ignored and this one is considered.
-* **priority**: int: Priority of origin in given origin group for load balancing.
+* **priority**: int {minValue: 1, maxValue: 5}: Priority of origin in given origin group for load balancing.
 Higher priorities will not be used for load balancing if any lower priority origin is healthy.Must be between 1 and 5
 * **provisioningState**: string (ReadOnly): Provisioning status of the origin.
 * **resourceState**: 'Active' | 'Creating' | 'Deleting' | string (ReadOnly): Resource status of the origin.
-* **weight**: int: Weight of the origin in given origin group for load balancing.
+* **weight**: int {minValue: 1, maxValue: 1000}: Weight of the origin in given origin group for load balancing.
 Must be between 1 and 1000

 ## PostArgsMatchConditionParameters
 ### Properties